zacqoo/semantic_segmentation_vegetation_colab/README.md

 ## Code
 See Colab (Jupyter) notebooks "main_keras_flow.ipynb" for more details.
 The code can be used for other objects in satellite/ drone images.

+## Create masks
+We use [Labelbox](https://www.labelbox.com/) to create mask on target vegetation features, as a team effort.
+Labelbox allows multiple users to label/ create masks on the images together.

 ## Pre-trained model
 We also utilized VGG16 for training the model.
 See "main_keras_vgg16.ipynb" for U-Net and VGG16 architecture.